Embedd-it/Driver-Integration-DS3231-CMake/README.md

-# Project Example - DS3231/VSCode
+# Generating and integrating driver for RTC (DS3231/VSCode)

 ## Intro